open-policy-agent/opa/docs/content/cli.md

 ### Options

 ```
   -d, --diff    only display a diff of the changes
       --fail    non zero exit code on reformat
   -h, --help    help for fmt
   -l, --list    list all files who would change when formatted
-      --rego-v1   format as Rego v1
   -w, --write   overwrite the original source file
 ```

 ____